 All of the existing development in the "Special Residential" area is serviced privately including a private sewage lagoon and private roads.
 Presently, the roads are not at an acceptable municipal standard.
-The Town has no intention of assuming the roads, neither in their present state nor if they are brought up to standard some time in the future.
-Also, the Town is not prepared to take over any of the other services in the area.
-This area has been privately serviced since it was developed and there have been few, if any, problems.
+The Town may consider assuming the roads, in the future, only once the owner(s) have agreed to upgrade the roads, at the owner(s) expense and to a standard acceptable to the Town.
+The Town, through execution of an acceptable agreement, may consider assuming maintenance of the internal water lines located within a municipal or private roadway.
 Although the Town does not view this type of development as desirable and would not support a similar development today, it does realize that this is an existing situation which evolved prior to planning documents and controls being in place.
 The policies of the "Special Residential" designation are intended to recognize existing uses.
 It is with this realization and perspective that the following goals and policies are established.